DynaNet: Neural Kalman Dynamical Model for Motion Estimation and Prediction: The implementation details of DynaNet models

 \textbf{Visual-Inertial Odometry} As can be seen in Table \ref{tab: vio framework}, the framework for visual-inertial odometry used the same Neural Transition Model, Kalman Filter, and Pose Predictor as in visual odometry, except the encoders and sensor fusion part.
 Table 2 shows that the 64-dimensional visual and inertial features are extracted from data by visual and inertial encoders respectively, and concatenated as a 128-dimensional observation in Sensor Fusion.
 The inertial encoder used 1-layer Bi-directional LSTM to process inertial data.

-\begin{IEEEbiography} [{ }]{Changhao Chen} is currently a Postdoctoral Researcher at Department of Computer Science, University of Oxford.
+\begin{IEEEbiography} [{ }]{Changhao Chen} is currently a Lecturer at College of Intelligence Science, National University of Defense Technology (China).
 Before that, he obtained his Ph.D. degree at University of Oxford (UK), M.Eng. degree at National University of Defense Technology (China), and B.Eng. degree at Tongji University (China).
-His research interest lies in robotics, machine learning and cyberphysical systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Xiaoxuan Lu} is currently an Assistant Professor at School of Informatics, University of Edinburgh.
+His research interest lies in robotics, machine learning and cyberphysical systems. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Chris Xiaoxuan Lu} is currently an Assistant Professor at School of Informatics, University of Edinburgh.
 Before that, he obtained his Ph.D degree at University of Oxford, and MEng degree at Nanyang Technology University, Singapore.
 His research interest lies in Cyber Physical Systems, which use networked smart devices to sense and interact with the physical world. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Bing Wang} is currently PhD student at Department of Computer Science, University of Oxford.
 Before that, he obtained his BEng Degree at Shenzhen University, China.
 His research interest lies in camera localization, feature detection, description \& matching, and cross-domain representation learning. \end{IEEEbiography}